What is CHIPS?

 - Promotion – Members will be promoted from Learners to Turners if they win the Learner category two times during the last membership year (September through May).

 Additional details are frequently published when the new Chips Theme is announced.

 This contest was instituted in the Spring of 2014 by President Daryl Gray.
 It has been held most months since then.
 It has proven to be a successful vehicle to prompt members creativity.
-Details about each monthly contest and the winners can be found by following the links in the main menu to “CHIPS year” – see CHIPS menu above.
+Details about each monthly contest and the winners can be found in The Woodshed, the monthly Newsletter.